Fletcher Magee

-Fletcher Magee (born November 13, 1996) is an American basketball player for Studentski centar of the Montenegrin Basketball League and the ABA League.
+Fletcher Magee (born November 13, 1996) is an American basketball player for Budućnost Podgorica of the ABA League and the Prva A Liga.
 He played college basketball for Wofford College.
 While playing for the Terriers, he was named the Southern Conference Player of the Year by the league's media in consecutive years (2017–18 and 2018–19) and set the NCAA record for made three point shots in a career.
 His career NCAA three-point percentage of .435 and free throw percentage of .908 are among the highest ever.

 High school career

 Magee played three sports at The First Academy in his native Orlando, Florida.

 College career

 As a freshman for Wofford, he scored 13.8 points per game and led the Southern Conference (SoCon) in three-point shooting percentage.
 At the close of the season, he was named SoCon Freshman of the Year.
 As a sophomore, Magee raised his scoring average to 18.6 points per game and was named first-team all-conference.

 As a junior, Magee led the SoCon in scoring at 22.1 points per game and again led the league in three-point percentage (.439).
 At the close of the season, he was awarded the Malcolm U. Pitt SoCon Player of the Year by the league media.

 Following the 2017–18 season, Magee declared his intention to test the waters for the 2018 NBA draft.
 He did not hire an agent, leaving open the possibility of returning to Wofford for his senior year, which he did.
 Coming into his senior season, Magee was named preseason Southern Conference Player of the Year.

 On December 9, 2018, Magee scored his 2,000th career point in a win over Coastal Carolina.
 At the close of the season, Magee was again named SoCon Player of the Year by the league's media, this time adding the Coaches' award to sweep top honors.

 On March 21, 2019, against Seton Hall, Fletcher broke the all-time NCAA record for most career three point field goals, surpassing JJ Redick, Stephen Curry, and Travis Bader, who previously had 504, in the First Round of the NCAA tournament.